ptrthomas/ReCamMaster/README.md

 ## 🤗 Awesome Related Works
 Feel free to explore these outstanding related works, including but not limited to:

-[GCD](https://gcd.cs.columbia.edu/): GCD synthesize large-angle novel viewpoints of 4D dynamic scenes from a monocular video.
+[GCD](https://gcd.cs.columbia.edu/): GCD synthesizes large-angle novel viewpoints of 4D dynamic scenes from a monocular video.

 [ReCapture](https://generative-video-camera-controls.github.io/): a method for generating new videos with novel camera trajectories from a single user-provided video.